kmbordin/kmbordin.github.io/publications.md

 ---
-title: "Here is a summary of my scientific productions 🌿"
+title: "Here is a summary of my scientific production 🌿"
 ---